 This breed is native to the province of Cordoba, in the Mediterranean region of Argentina.
 Its creator was Dr. Antonio Nores Martinez, a prominent and active surgeon (1907 – 1956).
 In 1928, Antonio Nores Martinez, a medical doctor, professor, and surgeon, set out to breed a big game hunting dog capable of being a loyal pet and guard dog.

 In 1947, this breed was created, and its genotype and phenotype stabilized.
-The same year the breed standard was presented at the Hunter’s Club in the City of Buenos Aires.
+The same year the breed standard was presented at Hunter’s Club in the City of Buenos Aires.

 In 1964, the Dogo Argentino was recognized by the Cinologic Federation of Argentina and the Argentina Rural Society.
 The Dogo Argentino Club of America (DACA) was formed in 1985 and is the first parent club organized for the Dogo in the United States.
 The American Kennel Club (AKC) admitted the Dogo Argentino into its Foundation Stock Service in 1996.
 The United Kennel Club (UKC) recognized the Dogo Argentino in 2001, as a member of its Guardian Dog Group.

-Today, the Dogo Argentino is still used for hunting and holding large game.
+Today, the Dogo Argentino is still used for hunting and holding the large game.
 It hunts boar in the former Yugoslavia and moose in Canada.
-It is used for tracking and search and rescue.
+It is used for tracking and searches and rescue.

 Different names or Types